tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 ## Computing the free energy

-As a start, we will compute the free energy of bcc zirconium at the equilibrium volume obtained from a minimization of the energy.
+As a start, we will compute the free energy of bcc zirconium with a lattice parameter of 3.61 $\mathring{a}$.
-In the `reference` folder, you will find a subdirectory `V0K`.
+In the `example_Zr` folder, you will find a subdirectory `sampling.1300K` which contains subfolders `aX`, where X is a number giving the lattice parameter.
-This directory contains all the input files necessary to compute the free energy with TDEP.
+For the 12th iteration of the `a3.61` folder, all the input files necessary to compute the free energy with TDEP.
 Note that the configurations were generated using the self-consistent stochastic approach using the `generate_configuration` binary at a temperature of 1300 K.

-- Go into the `V0K` folder or copy the data in a new folder.
+- Go into the `example_Zr/sampling.1300K/a3.61/iter.012` folder or copy the data in a new folder.
 - Compute the force constants using the command: `extract_forceconstants -rc2 10.0 -U0`
 - Compute the phonon dispersion with the command: `phonon_dispersions --dos --temperature 1300`.
 This command will compute the phonon dispersion, the density of state and compute thermodynamic properties at a temperature of 1300 K. **For consistency, it is important to compute thermodynamic properties at the temperature at which the configurations were generated !**
     - In the directory, you should find two files related to thermodynamic properites: `outfile.free_energy` and `outfile.U0`